claudchereji/ismr/README.md

 ## Google Speech-to-text
-This speech to text model uses Googles speech to text api which means... you guessed it!\n you will need a google cloud bucket for it to work. until I can find a way to spin up a cloud instance or get whisper working to work on your local machine, this is what it is.
+This speech to text model uses Googles speech to text api which means... you guessed it! you will need a google cloud bucket for it to work. until I can find a way to spin up a cloud instance or get whisper working to work on your local machine, this is what it is.

 ## But does it even work?